profico/claude-reviewer/README.md

 - Framework-specific review rules (Next.js, NestJS, React, and more)
 - Reads project-specific cursor rules
-- Automated cleanup of old comments
+- **Duplicate detection** - Avoids leaving duplicate comments on subsequent runs
+- **Chain of thought analysis** - Thorough, systematic review process that catches all issues in one pass
+- **Precise line range selection** - Comments highlight only the exact lines with issues
-- Label-based activation
+- Label-based activation (optional)
 - Inline and top-level comments
 - Focuses only on bugs, errors, and critical issues
 - Autofills PR descriptions from linked issues when context is missing
 - Can auto-link a matching open issue if the PR has none (title/body/file aware)
+- Preserves comment history across workflow runs

 ## Quick Start